gzuuus/nips/XX.md

 - Organization:
   - `t`: Product categories/tags, MAY appear multiple times
+  - `a`: Product reference "30402:<pubkey>:<d-tag>", MUST appear only once to reference parent products in a variable/variation configuration
   - `a`: Collection reference "30405:<pubkey>:<d-tag>", MAY appear multiple times
   - `shipping`: Shipping options, MAY appear multiple times
     - Format: "30406:<pubkey>:<d-tag>" for direct options
     - Format: "30405:<pubkey>:<d-tag>" for collection shipping
+    - `extra-cost`: Optional third element in the array, to add extra cost (in the product's currency) for the shipping method.
+In case of reference a collection the extra cost should be applied to all shipping options from the collection.

 ```jsonc
 {